Thou shalt not take the name of the Lord thy God in vain: In the New Testament

 In his Sermon on the Mount, Jesus taught that one's word should be reliable and that one should not swear by God or his creation.
 The Epistle of James reiterates to simply say 'yes' or 'no' and keep one's word, "so that you may not fall into condemnation."

-According to the Applied New Testament Commentary, appeals to authorities to validate the truth of a promise had expanded in Jesus' day, which was not in line with the original commandment.
+According to the Applied New Testament Commentary, appeals to authorities to validate the truth of a promise had expanded in Jesus's day, which was not in line with the original commandment.
 Jesus is quoted as warning that they were blind and foolish who gave credibility to such arguments.

 According to the Gospel of John, Jesus made appeals to the power of the name of God and also claimed the name of God as his own, which constituted blasphemy if it were not true.
 The Gospel of John relates an incident where a group attempts to stone Jesus after he speaks God's name.
 Jesus says that he is the Messiah, and makes parallels between himself and the "Son of Man" referred to by the prophet Daniel, which evokes an emphatic response that he has blasphemed (broken the commandment) and deserves death.

 Paul the Apostle occasionally invokes God's name in his epistles, calling God as witness to the purity of his motives and honesty of his dealings with the churches to whom he ministered.

 The author of Hebrews reviewed God's promise to Abraham as assurance that outstanding promises will yet be fulfilled.
 "Human beings, of course, swear by someone greater than themselves, and an oath given as confirmation puts an end to all dispute."
 In the case of the promise of God to Abraham, God swore by his own name to guarantee the promise, since there was nothing greater for him to swear by.
-Philo pointed out that it is natural that God would swear by himself, even though this is "a thing impossible for anyone else."

 Similar to the events described in the Book of Daniel, the Book of Revelation includes a description of an angel who swears by God to the truth of the end-time events being revealed to John.